 The maximum daily dosage for pseudoephedrine is 240 milligrams (mg.).
 Your actual dosage may vary based on the brand you use and the severity of your symptoms.
 For example, immediate-release tablets contain 30 to 60 mg. of pseudoephedrine, and should be taken every four to six hours as needed.
 An extended-release tablet contains 120 mg. of pseudoephedrine.
 You should not take more than one of these tablets in a 12-hour period or two in 24 hours.
 The maximum daily dose for a child six to 12 years of age is 120 mg.
 The maximum daily dose for a child four to five years of age is 60 mg.
 Talk to your doctor if you have questions about what is a safe and effective dosage for you.

-- Q What conditions is pseudoephedrine used to treat?
+- Q What is pseudoephedrine HCl extended-release and guaifenesin?

 - Q Is pseudoephedrine safe to use during pregnancy?

 - Q How do prescription and over-the-counter pseudoephedrine differ?